 1.1.
 Statement of intent.
 It is the stated policy of The Islands’ Partnership that it will act in accordance with current legislation and aims to meet current best practice with regard to the processing of personal data.
 The Islands’ Partnership is the trading name of the tourism service of The Islands’ Tourism & Business Partnership.

 1.2 Online forms, use of personal data.
-Any information that you provide online when using Visit Isles of Scilly, for example when requesting brochures, entering competitions or signing up for our newsletter, is captured and stored on our database.
-In addition to using this information to fulfill specific customer queries and requests, it also lets us keep you updated with news and promotions if you have signed up to our newsletter.
+Any information that you provide online when using Visit Isles of Scilly, for example when requesting brochures, entering competitions or signing up for our newsletter, is captured and stored on our database when you give us consent to do so.
+The newsletter may record subscriber data related to engagement.
+In addition to using this information to fulfil specific customer queries and requests, it also lets us keep you updated with news and promotions if you have opted to be updated and signed up to our newsletter.
 When you provide personally identifiable information to us, we may use it to provide you with ongoing information about the Isles of Scilly as your holiday destination.
 We will not rent, sell or lease this personally identifiable information to other companies or individuals without your prior permission.
 You have a right to access, rectify, modify and delete any data referring to you.
-In order to exercise this right, please contact us immediately.
+In order to exercise this right, please contact us immediately by phoning (01720)620601 or emailing email@example.com

 1.4 Storage and correction of personal data.
-The Islands’ Partnership will retain the personal data it holds unless and until you send notice that you no longer wish it to retain this data.
-The Islands’ Partnership is obliged to supply you, on request, with a copy of the personal data it holds about you, provided that you pay a small fee to cover administration costs.
-If you wish to exercise this right, please contact The Islands’ Partnership for more details.
-Should you discover any inaccuracies in such personal information, please notify The Islands’ Partnership as soon as possible.
-The Islands’ Partnershipwill then correct its records, and notify any third parties to whom such personal information may have been transmitted in accordance with clause 1.2 above.
+The Islands’ Partnership will retain the personal data it holds securely unless and until you send notice that you no longer wish it to retain this data.
+The Islands’ Partnership is obliged to supply you, on request, with a copy of the personal data it holds about you.
+If you wish to exercise this right, please contact The Islands’ Partnership for more details by phoning (01720) 620601 or by email firstname.lastname@example.org.
+Should you discover any inaccuracies in such personal information, please notify The Islands’ Partnership as soon as possible using the details above.
+The Islands’ Partnership will then correct its records, and notify any third parties to whom such personal information may have been transmitted in accordance with clauses 1.2 and 1.3 above.

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.